OneIdentity/IdentityManager.ApiSdk/doc/06-request-properties.md

 FullPath like CONCAT('%',$PC(Parameter1)$,'%')
 ```

+To embed the UID of the logged-in user, you can use the `%useruid%` variable.

 The next five screenshots show how the configuration looks in details and what the resulting UI looks like.

 ![](<images/19.png>)

 *Parameter2 with sort order 20 (Parameter1 has 10), therefore Parameter2 will appear second.*

 ![](<images/20.png>)

 *We will select Table as Data source that will use a table as source for the list.
 We could also hard code a list of permitted values.*

 ![](<images/21.png>)

 *Table column (query) will be the UID of the table, we use the FullPath as Display value and make the Condition query dependent on Parameter1*

 # Script for changing values